coar-notify/coar-notify.net/webroot/content/catalogue/workflows/repository-pci/7.2/index.md

 ---
-title: Require Revision
+title: Tentative Reject (revision needed)
 description: |
-  The editorial decision is that a revision is required.
+  The editorial decision is that a revision to the repository resource under review is required before endorsement is possible.
 The author is emailed to explain that resubmission will have to be made through the repository (as before).
 date: 2021-03-08
 type: workflows
 scope: notify